beabutton/VBA-challenge/README.md

 # VBA-challenge

 I began working on this challenge while we were still learning Excel and working on the Excel challenge.
-Due to that I tried to do some independent research into VBA utalizing the StackOverflow Q&A for various parts of the assignment.
-I found it extremely helpful to work backwards through something that works or mostly works to formulate my own methods.
-I utalized the below resources as well as a brief conversation about strategy with a fellow classmate, Roxanne.
+Due to that I tried to do some independent research into VBA utalizing the StackOverflow Q&A for various parts of the assignment in addition to other excel vba resources.
+I found it extremely helpful to work backwards through code that works or mostly works to formulate my own methods.
+I utalized the below resources as well as a brief conversation about strategy with a fellow classmate, Roxanne in a breakout room.

 https://stackoverflow.com/questions/57279654/is-there-something-in-my-vba-code-that-is-causing-me-to-get-an-overflow-error